Other Activities in the Adirondacks

 Available April – October

-Paintball at the Hudson
+Paintball in the Adirondacks

 Our wooded paintball field features natural rocks and trees for barriers as well as some strategically positioned blinds to create a fun experience for someone who has never played paintball before.
 Whether you’re a veteran player, or new to the sport, we invite you to check out our paintball program at the Hudson.
 See more details and rates.